 1. Cancer Treatment

-Besides, some studies point towards Mistletoe extracts effectiveness in treating or relieving the symptoms of early-stage breast cancer symptoms, metastatic pancreatic cancer, and Non-small cell lung cancer.
+Besides, some studies point towards Mistletoe extracts’ effectiveness in treating or relieving early-stage breast Cancer symptoms, metastatic pancreatic Cancer, and Non-small cell lung Cancer.

-Also, the nutritional components of Mistletoe like visoctoxins, polysaccharides, and lectins help in treating cancer as they have anti-tumor effects.
+Also, the nutritional components of Mistletoe, like biotoxins, polysaccharides, and lectins, help treat Cancer as they have anti-tumor effects.

 Despite the high benefits of Mistletoe, it is not approved by the U.S. Food and Drug Administration.